smlaage/labelimg_repair/README.md

 to the files 'canvas.py' and 'labelImg.py'.
 It scans through the files and converts the arguments for drawLine(), drawRect() and setValue() calls to int data types.
 That's all.

+Usage:
-Usage: run the script at the command prompt, provide the path to the lcoal labelImg installation, e.g.
+- run the script from within a python IDE (e.g. Thonny) or at the command prompt
+- provide the path to the lcoal labelImg installation

+Example:
 python labelimg_repair.py C:\Users\xyz\AppData\Local\Programs\Thonny\Lib\site-packages

 SLW 2024-04